-Welcome to the official Athletics Wexford web site.
-You will find on our pages information on the county’s clubs, upcoming fixtures, results and general happenings on the Wexford athletics’ scene.
+Welcome to the official Athletics Wexford web site where you will find pretty much everything you need to know about athletics in Wexford.
+This includes information on the county’s clubs, upcoming fixtures, results and general happenings on the Wexford athletics’ scene.

 Healthy Mind, Healthy Body

 We take the development and promotion of athletics very seriously in these parts.
 That’s why we have one of the most dynamic athletics communities in the country.

 We also pay attention to the big health and social benefits which athletics brings.
 “Mens sana in corpore sano” as the Romans say!
 And the good news is that you are never to old, or too young, to start.
 If you are new to athletics you will find details of the club nearest to you under ‘Clubs’.

 Running really is good for you!
 We spotted an article entitled 10 Mental Health Benefits of Running on Competitor Running (online).

 “Run when you can, walk if you have to, crawl if you must; just never give up.”
 Dean Karnazes